-Potential sources of pollutants include paper, plastic, metal scrap debris, engines, transmissions, radiators, batteries, and other materials that contain fluids or are contaminated with fluids.
+Potential sources of pollutants include paper, plastic, metal scrap debris, engines, transmissions, radiators, batteries, and other contaminated materials or that contain fluids.
 Other pollutant sources include leachate from metal components, contaminated soil, and the erosion of soil.
 Activities that can generate pollutants include the transfer, dismantling, and crushing of vehicles and scrap metal; the transfer and removal of fluids; maintenance and cleaning of vehicles, parts, and equipment; and storage of fluids, parts for resale, solid wastes, scrap parts, and materials, equipment and vehicles that contain fluids, generally in uncovered areas.

-Potential pollutants typically found at these facilities include: toxic hydrocarbons, polychlorinated biphenyls (PCBs), other toxic organic compounds, heavy metals, oils and greases, suspended solids, Biochemical oxygen demand (BOD), Chemical oxygen demand (COD), ethylene and propylene glycol, and acidic pH.
+Potential pollutants typically found at these facilities include: toxic hydrocarbons, polychlorinated biphenyls (PCBs), other toxic organic compounds, heavy metals, oils and greases, suspended solids, oxygen demanding substances (i.e., BOD and COD), ethylene and propylene glycol, and acidic pH.